luiscnsousa/http-from-docker-to-local/README.md

 To test this, simply run either Api or ApiV2, open a browser tab and go to http://localhost:55173/api/values or http://127.0.0.1:55173/api/values, both should work.

-The place where the bindings are being defined is in the following file, under <sites> element:
+The place where the bindings are being defined is in the following file, under the element `<sites>`:
 - src\\.vs\HttpFromDockerToLocal\config\applicationhost.config
 ```
             <site name="Api" id="2">